Stuart Brierley

 • President of the Australasian Neurogastroenterology and Motility Association (ANGMA).

-• Co-chair of the Federation of Neurogastroenterology and Motility (FNM) 2021 meeting in Adelaide.
+• Co-chair, 2021 Federation of Neurogastroenterology and Motility (FNM), Adelaide

 Research Interests